FranchuFranchu/conlang/README.md

 If the first phoneme is **weak**, then the word it modifies is before it (at the left).
 If the first phoneme is **strong**, then the word it modifies is after it (at the right).

+The strong versions of voiced plosives are voiceless plosives, the strong versions of fricatives are affricates, and the strong versions of laterals are trills.

 The direction a word modifies can be changed by strengthening or weakening the first phoneme.

 There are no minimal pairs of words that only differ by the strength of the first phoneme.
-The strength of the first phoneme does not determine its meaning.
+The strength of the first phoneme of a word does not determine its meaning.

 Example:
 - _tan_ means "large"